Whole Wheat Chocolate Chip Cookies with Oats

 Instructions

-• In a bowl, combine dry ingredients (whole wheat flour, baking soda, cane sugar, and salt).
+• In a large bowl, whisk together the whole wheat flour, ground oats, baking soda, cane sugar, and salt.

 Notes